Fireworks (Roxette song)

-"Fireworks" is a song by the Swedish pop music duo Roxette, released on 5 September 1994 as the third single from their fifth studio album, Crash!
+"Fireworks" is a song by Swedish pop music duo Roxette, released on 5 September 1994 by EMI Records as the third single from the duo's fifth studio album, Crash!
 Boom!
 Bang!
 (1994).
-It achieved moderate success in various European countries, peaking within the top 20 in Austria and Finland and reaching number 30 on the UK Singles Chart.
+Written by Per Gessle and produced by Clarence Öfwerman, the song achieved moderate success in various European countries.
+It peaked within the top 20 in Austria and Finland and reached number 30 on the UK Singles Chart.
+The accompanying music video was directed by Michael Geoghegan.

 Release

 The song was the only internationally released single by Roxette to be omitted from their career retrospective The Rox Box, which included every other single released by the duo up to 2006, and it has never appeared on any of the duo's compilation albums—excluding the Jesus Jones remix of the song included on Rarities (1996).
 In an interview with The Daily Roxette in 2009, Per Gessle was asked why the song was ignored on compilations, saying: "I guess it just wasn't big enough.
 There are so many other [Roxette] tracks that kick its ass.
 And on The Rox Box, we decided to use demos and other uplifting stuff instead."